Milutinke92/cancergeonomics/README.md

 # cancergeonomics - Api Client library

-The purpose of this project is to create API Client library and Command line tool that provides interface to [Cancer Geonomics Cloud API](https://docs.cancergenomicscloud.org/docs/the-cgc-api).
+The purpose of this project is to create an API Client library and Command line tool that provides interface to [Cancer Geonomics Cloud API](https://docs.cancergenomicscloud.org/docs/the-cgc-api).

 # Instalation

-[cancergeonomics](https://github.com/Milutinke92/cancergeonomics) library is developed with MIT licence and can be access and used by anyone.

 Library can be installed in two ways: